asteriusj/digitalproductmodelmaster/README.md

 * Provide predefined structures of DPM elements as a template for customization
 * The semantic representation contains the meaning of entities and their encapsulated relationships .
 * In other words, the knowledge and information is contained in the data.

+See visualization of DPMM via WebVowl (http://www.visualdataweb.de/webvowl/#iri=https://raw.githubusercontent.com/asteriusj/digitalproductmodelmaster/master/digitalproductmodelmaster.ttl)

+Ontologies and Semantic Vocabulary based datasets are represented as a Graph data model.
+The relationships between data entities, data properties and other entities are defined with semantic definitions  from common Linked Data references.
+This provide contextual meaning outside of an internal only dataset.

+The graph model allows inference engines to deduce new facts from traversing and combining linked data.
+They also can work backwards from goal assertions to find facts need to achieve that goal.

+An example is clustering and regression, two common Big Data analytical techniques.

+By simply asserting data fields as ‘sameAs’ or ‘similarTo’ common standards, a powerful new set of question answering capabilities is unlessed.

+##DPM provides the pathway to answers to question not thought possible before.